 - You don’t need to do a lot of high reps with lighter weights to get leaner.

-- You don’t need to constantly change up your workout plan to ‘keep the body guessing’ or any of that nonsense.
+- You don’t need to constantly change up your fat loss workout plan to ‘keep the body guessing’ or any of that nonsense.

 Here’s exactly what you need to know to lose fat effectively and efficiently.